 "The Senior Managers in Government program provided the opportunity to study leadership styles, behaviors and strategies used for successful implementation of multiple government missions.
 My classmates were leaders from around the world and we found that we share many of the same challenges.
 Today we have a world wide support network to go along with what we learned in the classroom at the Kennedy School.
-The experience was truly unforgettable and will not be a program the my organization will send our Senior Managers to in the future.
+The experience was truly unforgettable and will be a program that my organization will send our Senior Managers to in the future.

 -Pamela Whitley, Deputy Assistant Administrator for NextGen, Federal Aviation Administration, SMG 2014

 A constantly changing world requires flexible and innovative leaders.
 Today’s senior managers in government face a variety of complex challenges, ranging from the effects of globalization to quantum leaps in information technology.
 Successful performance in this dynamic context demands skill, insight, and an ever-expanding range of talents and tools.

 The Senior Managers in Government (SMG) program provides senior executives in the federal government, other national governments, and international organizations with the cutting-edge skills necessary to thrive.
 Participants from across the world come together with expert Harvard faculty for intensive sessions that enhance the core leadership skills needed to address public sector concerns within large organizations.

 The course focuses on the multi-dimensional issues faced by senior managers including:

 - Policy development: Structuring a decision-making process that draws on knowledge from all parts of an organization and designing policies to optimize implementation.